People prefer texting over talking.

 Practically speaking, here’s the big idea:

-If text message marketing isn’t a part of your church’s communication strategy, then you’re missing out on a HUGE opportunity.
+If text marketing isn’t a part of your church’s communication strategy, then you’re missing out on a HUGE opportunity.

 Let’s dig in!